laul7klau/kubernetes-aws/bigip-ctrl-ingress/ingressLink/nodeport/README.md

 ![F5 Ingress Link](ingress-link-diagram.png)

 # Pre-requisites:
-- You must have performed all the steps in the parent directory to create a BIG-IP instance and BIG-IP Controller Ingress Service.
+- You must have performed all the steps in the parent directory to create a BIG-IP instance and BIG-IP Container Ingress Service.
 - The BIG-IP CIS is working in nodeport mode.

 # Steps:
-To create F5 Ingress Link, create NGINX ingress controller and BIG-IP Controller Ingress Service first.
+To create F5 Ingress Link, create NGINX ingress controller and BIG-IP Container Ingress Service first.
 ## Create NGINX ingress controller.
 1. Download the *create-nginx-ingress.sh* script.
 2. Run the script: